 Here are a few tools to help streamline your legal research process:

 - ROSS Intelligence is an AI-driven legal research platform with an automated review tool that allows you to do more thorough research in a fraction of the time.
-ROSS lets you highlight statements in your pleadings and briefs to instantly search for cases discussing similar points of law.
-You can also use ROSS to identify negative case treatment in your pleadings and briefs—without the manual searching.
+ROSS lets you highlight statements in your pleadings and briefs to instantly search for cases and statutes discussing similar points of law.
+You can also use ROSS to identify negative case treatment in your pleadings and law briefs—without the manual searching.